artur-rios/personal-blog/src/en/index.md

 # The Tech Craftsman

-A blog by the brazilian sowftware developer Artur Rios
+A blog by the Brazilian software developer Artur Rios

-Under construction
+Except for the libraries referenced on the footer, 100% of the blog is developed by me, as well as all the content posted

+All opinions are mine and do not represent other people or institutions

 ## Recent blog posts